paolapastore123/questions/README.md

 ## Is your glass half full or half empty?
 >life: half full, beer: half empty - Micha
 ## If you had a warning label, what would yours say?
-> Caution hot ^^ or maybe more realistic "parental advisory explicit content" - Micha
+> "Caution hot" ^^ or maybe more realistic "parental advisory explicit content" - Micha